Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Introduction

-A novel communication paradigm capable of preserving semantic information can be developed by exploiting the potential of deep generative models.
-Recently, denoising diffusion probabilistic models (DDPMs) \cite{Ho2020DDPM} have exhibited remarkable achievements in a plethora of real-world generation tasks \cite{saharia2022photorealistic, Rombach2021latent, Ghosal2023TexttoAudioGU, hong2023cogvideo}.
+In this context, deep generative models can play a key role due to their ability to generate multimedia content from highly compressed information.
+Building on these tools, the communication paradigm becomes how to select the information to be transmitted to trigger the generative model used at the receiver side to produce a representation conditioned to what has been transmitted and suitable for the application that is going to run on that representation.
+Among the variety of generative models, denoising diffusion probabilistic models (DDPMs) \cite{Ho2020DDPM} have been shown to exhibit remarkable achievements in a plethora of real-world generation tasks \cite{saharia2022photorealistic, Rombach2021latent, Ghosal2023TexttoAudioGU, hong2023cogvideo}.
 Among such significant results, diffusion models are able to produce photorealistic images preserving the semantic layout \cite{Wang2022SemanticIS, Xue2023FreestyleLS} in the so-called semantic image synthesis (SIS) task.
-The success of these models in countless domains, and especially in the SIS task, inspired us to involve them in semantic communication.
+The success of these models in countless domains, and especially in the SIS task, inspired us to involve them in semantic communications.
+However, typically such models have been studied on clean data and their extension to data altered by compression or propagation through a noisy channel has not been investigated yet.
+This issue may prevent the effective deployment of diffusion models for communication purposes.